 Harvard Prize Postdoctoral Fellow | Caltech Astrophysics PhD

-I am an astrophysicist working on understanding the extreme physics of binary stars.
+I am an astrophysicist at Harvard University working on understanding the extreme physics of binary stars.
 I apply data mining techniques, both classical and artificial intelligence (AI)-based, to make discoveries in the the largest astronomical datasets ever made.

-In Fall 2025, I will be starting an FFL Prize Fellowship at Harvard University in the Center for Astrophysics.
-I earned my PhD in the Astronomy Department at Caltech working with Professors Shri Kulkarni, Kareem El-Badry, and Tom Prince.
-I was fortunate to be an NSF Graduate Fellow, Ford Foundation Predoctoral Fellow, and LSST-DA Data Science Fellow.
+I hold a Future Faculty Leader (FFL) Prize Fellowship at Harvard University in the Center for Astrophysics.
+I am also a Fellow of the Institute for Theory and Computation in the Center for Astrophysics.
+I earned my PhD in the Astronomy Department at Caltech working with Professors Shri Kulkarni and Kareem El-Badry.
+During my PhD, I was fortunate to have been awarded an NSF Graduate Fellowship, Ford Foundation Predoctoral Fellowship, and LSST-DA Data Science Fellowship.

 I’m originally from the town (small city) of Salinas, California and then completed my undergraduate education in the Physics Department at Stanford University.